Top 8 Best Cenotes near Playa del Carmen

 The water is very clear which makes snorkeling pretty popular at this cenote.
 It’s located roughly 50 minutes from downtown Playa del Carmen and can be reached by car.

 Playa del Carmen is a favorite vacation spot among so many people because of the pristine beaches that cover miles of coastline and its unique features like the beautiful cenotes.
+There are also plenty of amazing hotels in Playa del Carmen.

 There are thousands of these underwater pools all around the Yucatan Peninsula and in the surrounding areas near Playa del Carmen.